-Though the initial efficacy of intra-articular injection of MSCs in patients with severe knee OA deserves to be confirmed, prospective and placebo-controlled studies are still needed to verify the effectiveness of this method.
-The new clinical trial should focus on the efficacy of MSC injection in patients with moderate OA and early radiology.
-Koh et al[67] showed that the effects of MSC implantation in level-3 OA patients were better than those in level-4 OA patients.
-Accordingly, MSC-based therapies should be more effective in preventing or limiting the progression of the early stages of OA disease.
+Although the initial efficacy of intra-articular MSC injections in patients with severe knee OA deserves to be confirmed, prospective and placebo-controlled studies are still needed to verify the effectiveness of this method.
+New clinical trials should focus on the efficacy of MSC injections in patients with moderate OA and early radiology.
+Koh et al[67] showed that the effects of MSC implantation in level 3 OA patients were better than those in level 4 OA patients.
+Accordingly, MSC-based therapies should be more effective in preventing or limiting the progression of early stages of OA disease.
 Another important question is the optimal dose of the experimental cells.
 Cell dosages range from 2 × 106 to 3 × 108, with significant differences between clinical trials.
-However, the dose described by different researchers for the improvement of pain function and histological highest score is also different, so there is still no clinical criterion for guiding the treatment.
+However, the dose described by different researchers for the improvement of pain function and histological scores is also different, so there is still no clinical criteria for guiding treatment.

 SAFETY AND QUESTIONS

-As early as 2005, Rubio et al[81] transplanted AD-MSCs into immunodeficiency mice in vitro, and the results suggested that spontaneous stem cell transformation and malignant tumor occurred in mice.
-Later, several evidences revealed that this malignant transformation is associated with a type of cell line contamination, and it is not correlated with MSCs itself.
+As early as 2005, Rubio et al[81] transplanted AD-MSCs into immunodeficient mice, and the results suggested that spontaneous stem cell transformations and malignant tumors occurred in mice.
+Later, several studies revealed that this malignant transformation is due to cell line contamination, and is therefore not correlated with MSCs themselves.
 Thus, this study was withdrawn[81,82].
-In recent years, numerous animal studies have reported that intra-articular injection of MSCs can promote cartilage regeneration and reduce joint inflammation, to improve the OA function of joints, and no malignant transformation of MSCs has been found.
-A total of 14 literatures reported intra-articular injection of MSCs for the treatment of OA in clinical trials from 2015 to 2018.
+In recent years, numerous animal studies have reported that intra-articular injection of MSCs can promote cartilage regeneration and reduce joint inflammation to improve the OA function of joints, and no malignant transformation of MSCs has been found.
+A total of 14 studies reported intra-articular injection of MSCs for the treatment of OA in clinical trials from 2015 to 2018.
 In general, whether intra-articular injection of autogenous and allogeneic MSCs (bone marrow, adipose and umbilical cord) were used, the clinical manifestations, radiological and histological scores of OA patients were improved, no graft-related death, tumorigenesis and infection occurred, and no serious adverse reactions were observed.
-However, there are still some problems on intra-articular injection MSCs for the treatment of OA in clinical trials: (1) It has been reported that MSCs could promote cartilage repair via the secretion/stimulation of biomolecules, if the results is true, how long this stimulation should keep in the body and whether the biomolecules secreted by MSCs can be characterized as drugs and used accumulatively should be considered; (2) How to improve the effectiveness of MSCs in OA microenvironment.
-Also, the transfer of cells from in vitro atmospheric culture conditions to in vivo niche may affect the survival rate of MSCs after transplantation; (3) How to accurately assess the progress of OA repairing.
-There are many different clinical scoring systems, and they have been widely used until now, but the popularity of scoring systems and the debate over their relative merits suggest that they do not accurately assess the progression of OA disease; (4) How to eliminate the blindness of clinical research.
-In general, MSCs are usually packed in syringes, whereas there was a tendency for cells to aggregate and become fuzzy at the bottom of the syringe, which may affect the results of clinical blind trials compared with transparent placebos; and (5) Transport problem: how can cells be effectively transported from the laboratory to OA patients without losing effectiveness and quantity.
+However, there are still some problems with the intra-articular injection of MSCs for the treatment of OA in clinical trials: (1) It has been reported that MSCs could promote cartilage repair via the secretion/stimulation of biomolecules, and if these results are true, the duration of stimulation and whether the biomolecules secreted by MSCs can be characterized as drugs and used accumulatively should be considered; (2) How to improve the effectiveness of MSCs in the OA microenvironment.
+Also, the transfer of cells from in vitro atmospheric culture conditions to the in vivo niche may affect the survival rate of MSCs after transplantation; (3) How to accurately assess the progress of OA repair.
+There are many different clinical scoring systems that have been widely used until now, but the popularity of scoring systems and the debate over their relative merits suggest that they do not accurately assess the progression of OA disease; (4) How to eliminate the blindness of clinical research.
+While MSCs are usually packaged into syringes, there is a tendency for cells to aggregate and become fuzzy at the bottom of the syringe, which may affect the results of blind clinical trials compared with transparent placebos; and (5) Transport problem: how can cells be effectively transported from the laboratory to OA patients without losing their efficacy and quantity.

 CONCLUSION